Welcome to the MSW Program Homepage

 Prepare students to critically assess and apply empirically-based knowledge, evaluate their own practice effectiveness, and participate in the evaluation of programs and policies

-The program is accredited by the Council on Social Work Education and students who successfully complete the program are eligible for social work licensure.
+The program is accredited by the Council on Social Work Education (CSWE) and students who successfully complete the program are eligible for social work licensure.